Unlock Scanned PDFs: A Guide to Accurate OCR Translation

 Challenge Three: The Persistent Problem of Images and Handwriting

-Advanced AI-powered OCR technology
+Advanced AI-Driven OCR Technology

 • Supports multiple languages: Whether it's common languages or those with special characters, it can recognize them with precision.